heba12377/ASP.Net-Core/README.md

      a.
 Create a view model for the add from
 2. Add the entity to a local static list.
 3. Display the list in another action.

+### Day3 Requirements :

+Having a ticket entity which has the following properties:
+-	CreatedDate
+-	IsClosed
+-	Department (Complex Type)
+-	Severity (enum)
+-	Assignees (List<Developer>)
+-	Description

+Severity is an enum that has three values (low, medium and high).

+Developer is class that has the following properties:
+-	Id
+-	FirstName
+-	LastName

+1. Create a form to add a ticket
+             a.
+Create a view model for the add from
+2. Create a form to edit the ticket
+3. Add the entity to a local static list.
+4. Display the list in another action.